 If the pump does overheat, shut it down and allow it to cool.
 Allow the drain plug to vent before restarting the pump.
 As always, don't touch the pump before it has cooled.
 You can cause major injuries simply by removing the cover plate.

 3. Replace Old Parts

-Often, worn-out components of centrifugal pumps lead to workplace accidents and can even damage the pump itself.
+Often, worn-out components of Centrifugal Pumps lead to workplace accidents and can even damage the pump itself.

-Even small parts, such as a bearing or casing wear ring, cause catastrophic safety issues if they’re worn out.
+Even small parts, such as a bearing or casing wear ring, can cause catastrophic safety issues if they're worn out.
 If the pump shaft starts to wobble, it can lead to the pump overheating.